Ab-initio QCD calculations impact the inference of the neutron-star-matter equation of state: Acknowledgements

 \section{Acknowledgements}

-The authors thank Eemeli Annala, Bj\oe rn Auestad, Aleksas Mazeliauskas, Joonas Hirvonen, Alex Nielsen, Joonas N\"attil\"a, Sanjay Reddy, Achim Schwenk, and Aleksi Vuorinen for useful discussions.
+The authors thank Eemeli Annala, Bjorn Auestad, Aleksas Mazeliauskas, Joonas Hirvonen, Alex Nielsen, Joonas N\"attil\"a, Sanjay Reddy, Achim Schwenk, and Aleksi Vuorinen for useful discussions.
 The authors especially thank Tore Kleppe for discussions about Gaussian processes.
 This work is supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 279384907 -- SFB 1245 and by the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).
+The authors are listed in alphabetical order by last name.